 Fast forward to 2006.
-In this 2.0 phase of my career, I was graciously invited to join the Enterprise Irregulars bloggers group, I participated in the inaugural Office 2.0 conference, and the following year, Ismael Ghalimi asked me to help organize the Enterprise 2.0 track for the Office 2.0 2007 conference.
+In the 2.0 phase of my career, I was graciously invited to join the Enterprise Irregulars bloggers group, I participated in the inaugural Office 2.0 conference, and the following year, Ismael Ghalimi asked me to help organize the Enterprise 2.0 track for the Office 2.0 2007 conference.
 He then asked me help plan the 2008 conference as well.
-I am a member of the blogging team at Technically Women, and I was a founding member of the advisory board for the Enterprise 2.0 conference.
-Probably the most interesting move I’ve made in the e20 space is launching The 2.0 Adoption Council.
-This was a great idea whose time had come in June/July ’09.
+In 2009, I became a founding member of the advisory board for the Enterprise 2.0 conference.
+Probably the most interesting move I made in the burgeoning #E20 space was launching The 2.0 Adoption Council.
+It was a great idea whose time had come in June/July ’09.
 I jumped on it and created a community that benefited all early adopters.
 The Council was acquired in April 2010 by the Dachis Group.
-This outcome was career-gratifying to me, considering I had watched with interest the ascent of Jeff Dachis in the late 90s, while I was tracking the Internet professional services players.
+The outcome was career-gratifying to me, considering I had watched with interest the ascent of Razorfish in the late 90s, while I was tracking the Internet professional services players.
 Around the same time as the acquisition, I was named by Fast Company as one of the “Most Influential Women in Technology.”
-This industry recognition is especially pleasing to me, as I had no idea what I was going to do when I returned to the workforce as a struggling, single Mom in January 2006.
+The industry recognition was especially rewarding at that time, as I had no idea what I was going to do when I returned to the workforce as a struggling, single Mom in January 2006.
 The archive of those early posts and indecision is on the pages of this blog.
 In May of 2011, the Council rebranded to become the Social Business Council.
-At the end of 2011, I was named to the board of IDG’s Consumerization of IT Conference and became an advisor to one of my favorite organizations WorldBlu, whose mission is to see 1 billion people working in freedom and democracy on the planet. < Awesome.